davinci-ao/D_local_environment/README.md

 | 8080 | PHPMyAdmin |

-## Useful commands for setting up or managing your docker environment the environment
+## Useful commands for setting up or managing your docker environment

 |  Title | Description  | When to run?  |  Command |
 |---|---|---|---|